ginovski/Game-Fifteen-4/README.md

 	- ...
 2. Reformatted the source code using StyleCop:

-	-   Removed all unneeded empty lines.
+	-   Removed all unneeded empty lines and added proper spacing.
 For example:

 	Before: